enoklearn/engineering/README.md

 ## Contributing

-A great way to start contributing is to first [join our Discord](https://discord.gg/bDVYvG3Czd) or checkout the [Discussions right here on GitHub](https://github.com/engineerkit/engineerkit/discussions) to connect with the EngineerKit community!
+A great way to start contributing is to first [join our Discord](https://discord.gg/bDVYvG3Czd) to connect with the EngineerKit community!

 <details>
    <summary><b>Pulling upstream changes from <a href="https://github.com/engineerkit/engineerkit">engineerkit/engineerkit</a> into your private fork</b></summary><br/>